by brand

 Quick answer

 Ghost frame numbers are stamped on the underside of the bottom bracket.
 Ghost is a German mountain-bike brand with a UK presence, so it appears in used and theft listings.
-Run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+Run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Ghost stamps the frame number